-• Prioritizing a sustainable purchasing plan.
+• Prioritizing sustainable purchasing to reduce plastic consumption.

 What happens to your plastic after you put it in your blue cart?